abc121998/datasciencecoursera/CodeBook.md

   *Subject: participant number

-  *Variable: the specific variable being measured
+  *Variable: the name of the specific measurement

     -tBodyAcc-XYZ
     -tGravityAcc-XYZ